bristol-sca/ShareSlicing_AES/README.md

 # Share-sliced AES implementation with 16-bit Thumb instructions
 This is the code archive of the CHES 2020 paper "Share-slicing: Friend or Foe".
-The main AES code is from [Virginia Tech's 1st order protected bit-sliced masked AES implementation] \(https://github.com/Secure-Embedded-Systems/Masked-AES-Implementation/tree/master/bitsliced-masked-aes).
+The main AES code is from [Virginia Tech's 1st order protected bit-sliced masked AES implementation](https://github.com/Secure-Embedded-Systems/Masked-AES-Implementation/tree/master/bitsliced-masked-aes).
 Originally, the authors used share-slicing, yet with a serial ISW multiplication.
 Here we choose the parallel mulitplication proposed in [BDF+17] instead.
 All the AES codes were written in C, except for the masked multiplication was written in Thumb assembly.
 We do NOT claim security for this implementation: the goal here is merely testing the masked multiplicaton: whether it can achieve the designed security order within this specific implementation setup.

 ## Slicing style
 Following the notations in our CHES paper, when implementing bit-sliced masked implementation, engineers have several choices to make: